Taming Rydberg Decay with Measurement-based Quantum Computation

-An equivalent model for quantum computation is MBQC, where large-scale entangled state is prepared in advance and measured sequentially to implement quantum operation and process information \cite{PhysRevLett.86.5188,PhysRevA.68.022312,briegel2009measurement}.
-Fault-tolerance of MBQC can be achieved by 3d RHG cluster state \cite{raussendorf2006fault,raussendorf2007topological,PhysRevLett.98.190504,tournaire20243dlatticedefectefficient} that can be mapped to 2d surface code propagating in time \cite{PhysRevLett.117.070501,PhysRevResearch.2.033305,baranes2025leveragingatomlosserrors}.
-MBQC is considered as a promising route for flying photon \cite{briegel2009measurement} and we point out that it also fits for neutral atom because outstanding scalability and connectivity in neutral atom platform provides potential convenience for entangled state generation.
-Besides, MBQC also has convenience to deal with the leakage (or qubit loss) \cite{PhysRevA.90.052316}.
-In quantum circuit model, only a subset of qubit is measured when implementing syndrome measurement.
-Therefore if leakage happens on unmeasured qubit, it is undetected unless we introduce additional leakage detection \cite{PhysRevA.90.052316,suchara2015leakage}.
-But in MBQC, every qubit is measured finally so the location of leakage can be detected to convert the error to less harmful erasure error, even through the error spread needs additional consideration.
+An equivalent model for quantum computation is measurement-based quantum computation (MBQC), in which large-scale entangled states are prepared in advance and measured sequentially to implement quantum operations and process information \cite{PhysRevLett.86.5188,PhysRevA.68.022312,briegel2009measurement}.
+Fault-tolerance of MBQC can be achieved by 3D Raussendorf-Harrington-Goyal (RHG) cluster states \cite{raussendorf2006fault,raussendorf2007topological,PhysRevLett.98.190504,Tournaire_2026} that can be mapped to 2D surface codes propagating in time \cite{PhysRevLett.117.070501,PhysRevResearch.2.033305,Baranes_2026}.
+Importantly, leakage errors, a dominant error source in neutral atoms, can be naturally addressed in MBQC \cite{PhysRevA.90.052316,aliferis2007fault}, where all qubits have a constant lifetime.
+In circuit-based error correction (such as the surface code), only a subset of qubits are measured when implementing syndrome measurement.
+Therefore, if a leakage error occurs on the unmeasured qubit, it remains undetected unless we introduce additional leakage detection \cite{PhysRevA.90.052316,suchara2015leakage}.
+However, in MBQC, every qubit is frequently measured, so the leakage can be detected to convert the error to a less harmful erasure error \cite{PhysRevA.90.052316,aliferis2007fault}.